orbitjs/orbitjs-site/src/v0.16/guide/index.md

 without impacting your working code.
 Need to support real time sockets or SSE?
 Add another source and coordination strategy.
 Need offline support?
 Add another source and coordination strategy.
-When offline, you can issue the same queries against your in-memory store as you could against a backend REST server.
+When offline, you can issue the same queries against your in-memory source as you could against a backend REST server.

 Not only does Orbit allow you to incur the cost of complexity gradually, that cost can be contained.
 New capabilities can often be added through declarative